About Early Learning

 Early Learning at ED

-To enhance the quality of programs and services and improve outcomes for young children, including children with disabilities and those who are English Learners, the department administers programs and promotes initiatives that increase access to high-quality programs, improve the early learning workforce, and build state capacity to support high-quality programs and ensure program effectiveness.
+To improve the educational and social emotional outcomes for young children from birth through 3rd grade, the Department administers programs and promotes initiatives that increase access to high-quality early learning programs, improve the early learning workforce, and build state capacity to support high-quality programs and ensure program effectiveness.

 Early Learning Programs